brassbryson/Bonding-Affinity-Estimation-Calculator/README.md

 -The code for this application is open source and can be downloaded and modified as you wish.

 # Licensing
 This application is licensed under the MIT License.
-See LICENSE.txt for more details.
+See LICENSE.md for more details.

 # Developers
 Bryson Chen